MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

-When configuring a DLP policy to restrict activity on devices, you can control what happens to each activity performed when users are within any of the VPNs listed.
+When configuring a DLP policy to restrict activity on devices, you can control what happens to each activity performed when users are connected to your organization within any of the VPNs listed.

-You can define printers by these parameters:
+You define VPN by these parameters **Server address** or **Network address**.

-1. **Server address**  Friendly printer name - Get the Friendly printer name value from the printer device property details in device manager.
-1. **Network address**
+####
 1.
 1.
-1.
-1. USB product ID - Get the Device Instance path value from the printer device property details in device manager.
-Convert it to Product ID and Vendor ID format, see [Standard USB identifiers](/windows-hardware/drivers/install/standard-usb-identifiers).